justclint/drupal-petfinder/README.md

 4. Flush cache
 5. In Blocks you will find 'Petfinder - Search' and 'Petfinder - Random'.
 Place those where you'd like.

-You can search using the the seach block and click on an a pet to view its profile.
+You can search using the the seach block and click on a pet image to view its profile.

-* Profile file only currently showing image, pet name and contact phone.
+- Profile file only currently showing image, pet name and contact phone.
 More to come.